 What is Risograph

 Somewhere between offset printing and a photocopier, Risograph(Riso) printing has been used in offices to do large print runs of one or two color documents, or in church basements and by groups like the Boy Scouts to print newsletters.
-My shop operates a few Risos, all of which are GR models of various sizes.
+My shop operates GR models.
 These are pretty old machines, but they produce really cool results and can print in a bunch of different colors.
-I can currently print very accurate registration(for a Riso) on letter sized paper.
-Legal sized prints are less accurate.
+I can currently print accurate registration(for a Riso) on letter sized paper.
 I am in the process of refurbishing a machine that will be able to print tabloid.

 If silkscreen and a photocopier had a baby that baby would be a Riso.
 Riso printing functions like a photocopier, but instead of burning toner to a sheet of paper, the machine burns your image into a sheet of material called a master and stretches it around a cylindrical screen called a drum.
 Paper moves through the machine at high speeds, passing under the drum(see gif below).
 A squeegee/roller system on the inside of the drum pushes the ink through the screen and master, which operates like a stencil.
 The result is that whatever was black on your original design prints in whatever color of soy-based ink is in the drum.
 To print multiple colors the paper has to go through the machine multiple times.

 A Riso is able to print on a variety of uncoated paper sizes and stocks, but there are limitations.
 Risos cannot print full bleed and require a 3/8" border on each side.
 They will then be cut to the project's finished size after it dries.

 Letter paper size: 8.5 x 11" | printable area: 7.75in x 10.25"